 At US $15 for a 4 oz (120 ml) bottle, Arbonne Clear Advantage Acne Wash is not cheap, but it is not expensive, either.
 Unfortunately, this product should be avoided at any price because it contains peppermint.

 This popular herbal ingredient smells great and makes your face feel tingly.
 The problem is that the tingly sensation that stays with your skin even after you rinse off the product is an indication it has stripped a microscopic layer of healthy skin—not something that really helps with acne treatment.

-Arbonne Clear Advantage Acne Wash contains the beta-hydroxy acid salicylic acid, which reduces inflammation and opens up pores on oily skin.
-This would be a redeeming feature except for one thing.
+Arbonne Clear Advantage Acne Wash contains the beta-hydroxy acid salicylic acid, which reduces inflammation and opens up pores in oily skin.
+This would be a redeeming feature, except for one thing.
 When you rinse off Clear Advantage within seconds of putting it on your face, this extra ingredient does no good.

 What could be more organic than blue green algae?
 How about lard?

 Lard, the kind of lard for which some fattened hog makes the ultimate sacrifice to provide to you, along with beef tallow, are the basic ingredients traditionally used to manufacture the Castile soap that becomes Aubrey Organics Blue Green Algae with Grapeseed Extract Facial Cleansing Lotion.